Lordmau5/SanAndreasAP/README.md

 checks to the multiworld.

 > [!NOTE]
-> Los Santos and Badlands are randomized so far (Big Smoke → Are You Going
+> Los Santos, San Fierro and Las Venturas are randomized so far (Big Smoke → A Home in the Hills).
-> to San Fierro?).
-The rest of the game will come in future updates.
+> The rest of the game will come in future updates.
 Feel free to bug report either through `Issues` or using [GTA SA Thread](https://discord.com/channels/1085716850370957462/1098055987648282717) in Archipelago After Dark

 ## Related repositories